 There are actually 4 primary growing regions for coffee in Ethiopia:

 Harrar is known for producing the oldest coffee blends and is also the highest region for growing coffee.
-One of the most popular characteristics of this coffee is the chocolaty flavor.
-It has a very rich flavor with a fruity scent, this comes from the sun drying process where the coffee beans actually dries whilst stll attached to the tree inside the fruit.
+One of the most popular characteristics of this coffee is its chocolaty flavor.
+It has a very rich flavor with a fruity scent, this comes from the sun drying process where the coffee beans actually dry whilst still attached to the tree inside the fruit.

-Limy is another high altitude region and one that is located in the south west of the country.
+Limy is another high-altitude region and one that is located in the southwest of the country.
 The coffee from this region is wet-processed rather than sun-dried, which alters the outcome of the coffee considerably.
-However, the altitude of up to 6,000Ft are the perfect conditions for growing a high-quality coffee.
+However, the altitude of up to 6,000Ft is the perfect condition for growing a high-quality coffee.

 Like Limu, the coffee in this western location is wet-processed.
 The coffee here has a diverse range of flavors and notes.
 The coffee is also higher in acidity.

-This coffee is grown at high elevation and is planted in extremely rich soils which all help with the flavor.
+This coffee is grown at high elevations and is planted in extremely rich soils which all help with the flavor.
 The coffee itself has chocolate flavors and also notes of flowers and citrus.

 The natural drying method is where the coffee is left to dry out of its fruit whilst remaining on the tree, popular in the Harrar region.
 This process is much better for flavor instead of using machines to dry the coffee.

-The wet-processed method involves removed the fruit surrounding the coffee beans with water.
+The wet-processing method involves removing the fruit surrounding the coffee beans with water.
 This allows for easy removal of the fruit without damaging the coffee inside.
-This is the primary method for coffee processing in Ethopia.
+This is the primary method for coffee processing in Ethiopia.